What is the CTF-FCS all about?

-The Canadian Trails Federation (CTF) is a national not-for-profit organization that represents the interests of provincial and territorial trails organizations across Canada.
+The Canadian Trails Federation-Fédération Canadienne des Sentiers (CTF-CFS) is a national not-for-profit organization that represents the interests of provincial and territorial trails organizations across Canada.

 The mission of the Canadian Trails Federation is to enhance the recreational trails network in Canada by: (a) sharing information, (b) providing leadership and coordination and (c) building consensus within the trails community, both nationally and internationally.